Ashfaq Parvez Kayani: Staff and command appointments

-As a Lt Col, Gen Kayani commanded an Infantry Battalion.
+As a Lt Col, Gen Kayani commanded 30 Baloch Regiment.
 As a Brigadier, he commanded an Infantry Brigade.
 As a Brigadier, he also served as Benazir Bhutto's Military Secretary.
 Upon his promotion to two-star rank, Major-General Kayani served as the general officer commanding of the 12th Infantry Division stationed in Murree, deployed all over the LoC region and which comes under the X Corps.
 In 2000, Kayani was moved and appointed as the director of the Directorate–General of Military Operations (DGMO).
 In 2001, it was during his tenure as DGMO that the intense military standoff between Pakistan and India took place.
 Reportedly, Kayani only slept a few hours a night during that period as he diligently oversaw the unified armed forces mobilisation and preparedness on the border.

 In September 2003, Kayani's promotion to three-star assignment was approved by the President Musharraf and subsequently elevating him to three-star rank, Lieutenant-General.
 The same year, he was appointed as the field operational commander of the X Corps in Rawalpindi.
 The promotion indicated Musharraf's significant trust in Kayani, since chief of army staff cannot build a military coup without the help of the X Corps commander.
 Kayani led the X Corps until October 2004, when he was transferred to the ISI as its director-general.

 During Kayani's tenure at the X Corps, he led the successful investigation of the two back-to-back suicide attacks against Musharraf in December 2003.
 It is believed that Kayani won the trust of Musharraf after the investigation, and a prelude to Kayani's appointment as the sensitive position of ISI chief.
 He was awarded Hilal-e-Imtiaz, the civilian medal, for his achievement.